honeybirchstudio

 collective memory // imagined lives

-Honey Birch is an artist/designer of narrative experiences exploring the construction of identity through space, story, and collective memory.
+Honey Birch is an emerging artist-designer exploring the construction of identity through space, story, and collective memory.

 Christmas Banister